 But who are the senior managers in charge of banks’ technology strategy (and hiring) in Singapore?
-Here’s a selection of some of the top technologists you need to know if you’re searching for an IT role in the city state.
+Here’s a selection of some of the top technologists you need to know if you’re searching for a technology job in Singapore.

 Susan Hwee, head of group technology and operations, UOB

 Hwee manages more than 4,000 staff across Asia, is a member of UOB’s group management executive committee, and has more than 30 years of banking experience in technology and operations.
 After UOB finished standardising its core banking platforms in 2013, Hwee has been spearheading initiatives to transform the bank’s digital architecture and information security strategy, based on three “mega themes”: digital architecture, data, and security.